 Note: For a target type of node, the power reading is a moving average of watts.
-The get power action uses an averaging algorithm that requires a power limit to be set.
+The get_power action uses an averaging algorithm that requires a power limit to be set.
 To ensure that such a limit exists, set a non-restrictive power limit for the entire cluster.
-See section "Targeting the Entire Cluster" on page 69.
+See section "Targeting the Entire Cluster" on page 73.
+Unlike that of target type node, the power readings for target types rack and system are cumulative measurements, not an average.
 For racks and the entire cluster, the mpower command performs power readings differently for Rackable clusters than it does for SGI ICE X and SGI ICE XA clusters.
 For Rackable clusters, the command reads the individual compute node power managers and sums the results accordingly for the rack or system.
 For SGI ICE X and SGI ICE XA clusters, the command reads the rack power from the chassis management controllers (CMCs), not from the power management hardware of the individual SGI ICE compute nodes.
 The cumulative power reading for racks and entire cluster is relative to the last data reset.
-See the reset stats action.

-Resets the data collection window for the get_power action with respect to racks and the entire cluster.

-Displays the inlet temperature threshold set for the designated targets.

-Sets the inlet temperature threshold limit to the designated targets.
+See the reset_stats action. reset_stats Resets the data collection window for the get_power action with respect to racks and the entire cluster. get_inlet Displays the inlet temperature threshold set for the designated targets. set_inlet Sets the inlet temperature threshold limit to the designated targets. target_list